Musab005/Magic-Story-Privacy-Policy/privacy-policy.md

 Analytics and Diagnostics Data

-Full name and frequency of usage.
+Full name (optional) and frequency of usage.

 How We Use Your Information: